 There is a kind of event when photographers need to be unnoticed.
 Wedding ceremonies are part of them.
 I have noticed that the steel system attached to the bottom of the camera tends to squeak when I move.

 As we explained previously, the main strap is attached to a ring screwed under the camera body.
 This screw has a layer of rubber to avoid spinning.
-But once in a while this screw becomes loose and the fixation goes out.
+But once in a while this screw becomes loose and the fixation comes out.

 That’s why there is a second strap that needs to be attached to the camera.